riazn/biallelic_hr/Results_Figures_and_P_Values/README.md

-# This folder 'Results_Figures_and_P_values' keeps all the final analysis results and figures.
+# This folder 'Results_Figures_and_P_Values' keeps all the final analysis results and figures.

 # From Generate_Fig2a_and_Input_for_WExT.R script:
 	1. It generates Fig2a.pdf
-	2. It saves the Input for WExt in the Results_Figures_and_P_values:
+	2. It saves the Input for WExt in the Results_Figures_and_P_Values:
 	   i) vec_top_16_genes_without_VUS.txt
 	   ii) vec_top_16_genes_with_VUS.txt
 	   iii) genes_top_16_genes_without_VUS.txt